php-sap/php-sap.github.io/usage.md

 ## Usage overview

 Use `composer require` to add PHP/SAP to your project.
-Depending on the [PHP module](php-modules) you need to require a different PHP/SAP composer package.
+Depending on the [PHP module](php-modules) you need to require a certain PHP/SAP composer package.

 The namespace of the library is `\phpsap\saprfc`.